 - the Ready To Progress criteria, which identifies the key skills children require to progress to the next year group.

 Teachers use assessment data to plan and inform future learning and to identify children who may need support to keep up with their peers.
 Children receive feedback during lessons and books are marked regularly.
 At the end of each block of learning, children complete an End of Block Assessment.
 Summative maths assessments are carried out at the end of each term.
-At the end of Year 2 and Year 6, pupils sit their SATs exams which include one Arithmetic test and two Reasoning tests.
+At the end of Year 6, pupils sit their SATs exams which include one Arithmetic test and two Reasoning tests.
+Year 2 SATs exams are optional and may be used to affirm teacher judgements and assessment.